security-assignments/security-assignments.github.io/_labs/lab_asymmetric_encryption.md

 * Create the key.
 If you enter a passphrase (you should, although you don't have to), *do not forget your passphrase*.
 Click "Finish".
 * Double-click on your newly-created key to open it.
 Open the "User-IDs & Certifications" tab.
 Highlight your key, and click "Add".
 Add your **first.last@temple.edu** email variant.
 * Take note of your key `Key-ID` displayed in the Kleopatra interface. *This is your short-form key fingerprint.* If you double-click the key, the dialog will display your full-length key fingerprint.
 * Right-click your key and "Export Certificates to Server..."
-By default, this will send your key to `keys.gnupg.net`, from where it will replicate to other keyservers around the world... eventually.
+This will send your key to `pgp.circl.lu`, from where it will replicate to other keyservers around the world—eventually.
 Sometimes the replication is very quick (minutes), while in other cases [it can reportedly take hours](https://security.stackexchange.com/questions/96949/how-long-before-a-key-is-visible-on-a-key-server).
     *   Alternatively, you can:
         * right-click and "export certificate", choose "then save the `.asc` file, open this file in notepad which will begin with a line like

                 -----BEGIN PGP PUBLIC KEY BLOCK-----
-        * visit `https://keys.gnupg.net/` (yes, it is ironic that it is throwing an SSL warning as of 2/4/2019), click, "submit key", and paste in the _entire contents_ of your `.asc` file.
+        * visit `https://pgp.circl.lu`, click, "submit key", and paste in the _entire contents_ of your `.asc` file.
 No extra lines, spaces, or anything.
 Nothing more, nothing less.
 These servers are finnicky.

         It's the same thing as submitting via Kleopatra.
 In fact, if you wanted to send someone your public key without relying on a keyserver, you could sent them the `.asc` file as an email attachment.
-* Use a web browser to browse to a keyserver such as `https://keys.gnupg.net/` and verify that when you search by your email address or fingerprint, your key is displayed, with the correct keyID, that it is 4096 bits, and that both of your `@temple.edu` email addresses are associated with your key.
+* Use a web browser to browse `https://pgp.circl.lu` and verify that when you search by your name or email address, your key is displayed, with the correct keyID, that it is 4096 bits, and that both of your `@temple.edu` email addresses are associated with your key.
     * To search by your key-id or fingerprint, prefix the value with `0x`, which is the prefix for hex values.
 For example, to search for my key-id, `8DC01F3A`, I would enter the following search query into `https://keys.gnupg.net/`: `0x8DC01F3A`.
 * Once you have verified the above, submit your fingerprint on Canvas.